FzliangFrank/networkUtils/README.md

   *mod_visNetModification_server* and *mod_visNetInteraction_server* at
   the same time.

-This development heavy depends on `visNetwork` package and works most responsive with below 500 nodes.
+This development heavy depends on `visNetwork` package and will works most responsive with graph of below 500 nodes.

 ## Installation